pnwmatt/webtero/README.md

 ## Features

 - Save web pages to Zotero collections with metadata extraction
-- Create text highlights with 8 annotation colors matching Zotero's palette
+- Create text highlights with Zotero's 8 color options
 - Attach notes to highlights
-- Capture full-page snapshots (via SingleFile)
+- Capture full-page snapshots when you start annotating
-- Track reading progress and time spent on pages
+- Track reading progress and time spent on pages (saved locally in your browser)
 - OAuth authentication with Zotero Web API
-- Offline annotation queue with automatic sync

 ## Requirements